orchestral/orchestra/docs/toolkit.md

-# Toolkit for Orchestra
+# Toolkit for Orchestra Platform

-Toolkit for Orchestra is a collection of task to assist developer to bootstrap extension development.
+Toolkit for Orchestra Platform is a collection of task to assist developer to bootstrap extension development.

 ## Version Command